SupportPartners/microsoft-vdi/README.md

 ## Errors with resource creation

-If the resource required is not available in the region selected you will see an error resembling the following:
+1. If the resource required is not available in the region selected you will see an error resembling the following:

 ![Plan](Images/Error.png)

-If Internet Explorer has never been run from the workstation you are running the script you will received the following error:
+2. If Internet Explorer has never been run from the workstation you are running the script you will received the following error:

 *ERROR: The response content cannot be parsed because the Internet Explorer engine is not available*

+NEED TO ADD IN THE ERROR MESSAGE YOU WILL GET IF THERE ARE NOT ENOUGH CORES AVAL IN THE SUBSCRIPTION AND THE RESOLUTION TO THAT

 ## Testing the deployment has been successful